cadet/CADET-Hub/README.md

 c.Spawner.cpu_limit              = 1
 ```
 #### Accounts & Permissions
 We opted to utilize a yaml file to maintain a more structed overview of users, group affiliations (important for real-time collaboration) and admin permissions.
-The respective `projects.yaml` file is located in the `jupyterhub_dat` directory.
+The respective `projects.yaml` file is located in the `jupyterhub_data` directory.

 The `projects.yaml` however, is not a single source of truth once the hub is deployed.
 Users with admin privileges may utilize the admin panel to add user accounts and manage group affiliations.